 From time to time, certain of the companies in which a Fund invests may operate in, or have dealings with, countries subject to sanctions or embargoes imposed by the U.S. government and the United Nations and/or countries identified by the U.S. government as state sponsors of terrorism.
-A company may suffer damage to its reputation if it is identified as a company which operates in, or has dealings with, countries subject to sanctions or embargoes imposed by the U.S. government and the United Nations and/or countries identified by the U.S. government as state sponsors of terrorism.
+A company may suffer damage to its reputation if it is identified as a company which operates in, or has dealings with, countries subject to sanctions or embargoes imposed by the U.S. government and the United Nations and/or countries identified by the U.S. government and the United Nations and/or countries identified by the U.S. government as state sponsors of terrorism.
+A company may suffer damage to its reputation if it is is identified by the U.S. government and the United Nations and/or countries identified by the U.S. government as state sponsors of terrorism.
 As an investor in such companies, the Fund will be indirectly subject to those risks.